Configuring Okta SSO for Backstage Developer Portals

 After deployment, navigate to the Backstage login page and select Okta.
 Upon successful authentication, verify the session by inspecting the browser’s Network tab for a 200 OK response from /api/auth/okta/refresh.

-Decode the returned ID token using jwt-cli or a secure offline decoder to confirm the presence of sub, email, and name claims:
+Decode the returned ID token to confirm the presence of sub, email, and name claims.
+You can use any JWT decoder or the jwt-cli tool:

 Cross-reference the sub value with the Backstage User catalog entity to ensure identity resolution matches.
 If the profile fails to populate, verify that the Okta application’s attribute mappings align with Backstage’s expected schema.